 - Unit Performance assesses Turnout and Travel Time.

 - Incident Performance assesses Alarm and Total Time.

-The Incident Metrics Tool provides a dashboard to analyze the types and locations (or hotspots) of incidents within your critical areas.
+The Performance Tools provide a dashboard to analyze the types and locations (or hotspots) of incidents within your critical areas.

 New features are being phased - check out New features added to Performance Tools